Facebook Ads 2022 – Questions, Answers, and Myths Busted

 A: No, technically Facebook ads cannot target individual people.
 In fact, if your audience is too small, Facebook won’t even show the ad.
 They also won't show you the audience size, it sill just say "Audience too small".
-They added this feature to avoid any possible situation where an individual could be identified in targeting.
+They added this feature to avoid *most* possible situations where an individual could be identified in targeting.

 They also used to allow targeting by general names (i.e., if I wanted to target everyone named Steve), which they removed from the platform a couple of years ago.

-I don't think you really want to try targeting an individual.
-It's less expensive to just target a small group of people with that person in it.
+Do you really want to try targeting an individual?
+It may even be less expensive to just target a small group of people with that person in it.

 Besides, what are you going to do?
 Call that person out by name right in their Facebook feed?
-Yeah....that won't be creepy for them at all (sarc).
+Yeah....that won't be creepy for them at all (sarcasm).